Blackbird Chords | The Beatles Guitar Lesson

 Blackbird chords and TAB, intro

-In the full lesson in the course, you only need six more loops like this to practice and you will have covered all chords of Blackbird.
+In the full lesson in the course, you only need six more loops like this to practise and you will have covered all the chords in Blackbird.

 • A constant open G string binds the chords together